Muscle pain is much more widespread than you might think and pain that you are feeling right now might be just that.

 Lesser known reasons for muscle pain are fever, the flu, some diseases (e.g. many rheumatic conditions, Myofascial Pain Syndrome, shingles ), dehydration, a virus, a flu shot, surgery or taking medicine (e.g. a side effect of Simvastatin for cholesterol reduction).

-Many people think that their muscles are inflamed when they feel muscle pain, but inflammation is characterized by swelling and redness in addition to pain.
 Such inflammation can result when an injury to a muscle, tendon or another part of the body has occurred.

 Unfortunately these remedies do not eliminate your trigger points.
 Rest and heat only bring a change of state: active trigger points change to a latent state.
 This means they stop sending out pain.